 As the COVID-19 pandemic continues, it’s important to know that staying at home can help minimize the risk of exposure to COVID-19.
-The Mental Health Center of Denver has extended remote services using video and telephone through January 23, 2021.
+The Mental Health Center of Denver is providing remote services using video and telephone.
 If you have not received services with us before, visit our Access Services page to get started.

 Deaf & Hard of Hearing Services